NewkirkS/Track-Suggester/README.md

 ## Description

-_This site uses a short survey suggest a track for students at Epicodus._
+_This site uses a short survey to suggest a track for students at Epicodus._

 ## Known Bugs